I always keep in mind and respect how hard it might be opening up to a third person about a private matter within a relationship.

 I also acknowledge the pain and confusion that brings a couple to make this step.
 Are you struggling with communication difficulties, repetitive arguing, negative cycles, problems and fears around intimacy and infidelity within the relationship?

-When working with couples the relationship stays with the couple, I help this relationship build.
+When working with couples the relationship stays with the couple and I help this relationship build.
 When working with couples, my job is to help a couple communicate unspoken emotions and feelings.
-When strong feelings are involved it’s very difficult to really hear each other, this is when it can be helpful to have a third person in the room at a therapeutic level.
+When strong feelings are involved it’s very difficult to really hear each other and this is when it can be helpful to have a third person in the room at a therapeutic level.

 When supporting couples, I remember to stay as neutral as possible at all times, this helps each person to feel equal within the counselling room.

-I remain nonjudgmental leaving me able to bring new perspectives and possibilities into the relationship.
-When in a relationship it can be easy to lose the respect we once had for each other, it can be helpful to revisit times when things seemed to flow with ease.
-Life can become very serious when communication is lost within a relationship, leaving confusion and fear.
+I remain nonjudgmental, leaving me able to bring new perspectives and possibilities into the relationship.
+In a relationship it can be easy to lose the respect we once had for each other and it can be helpful to revisit times when things seemed to flow with ease.
+Life can become very serious when communication is lost within a relationship leaving confusion and fear.

 Please contact me for more information or to book your first session using the following methods, or visit my contact page